niyut263/Financial-Bank-Loan/README.md

 Power Query: For data cleaning, transformation, and ETL processes.

-Data Modeling: Implementation of a star schema to optimize report performance.
+Data Modeling: Implementation of a star schema to optimize report performance and SQL

 # 📊 Dashboard Pages